ozrabal/pmapp/docs/prd.md

 - AI validation of estimation realism, description completeness, and consistency with functional blocks
 - Exporting tasks along with the project in JSON format
 - Integration of tasks with the project schedule

+### 3.8 Conversational Planning Sessions

+- Automatic creation of a planning session when a user launches the AI assistant flow
+- Persistence of conversation history, collected project data, and current step per session
+- AI-guided progression through predefined planning steps with progress indicators for current/total steps
+- Ability to submit additional messages that refine collected data and trigger validation of required fields
+- Server-side generation of a project specification when the final step is reached
+- Session retrieval and deletion endpoints for resuming or terminating an in-progress plan

+### 3.9 Protected Routing and Session Handling

+- Middleware refreshes Supabase sessions on every request and propagates the originating path
+- Server-side guard verifies authentication before rendering protected routes
+- Automatic redirection of unauthenticated users to the login screen with return-path context
+- Client-side logout clears the Supabase session and redirects to `/auth/login`

 ## 4. Product Boundaries